GhostButter/roll-a-ball/README.md

 ![ScreenShot](https://raw.githubusercontent.com/junior-devleague/roll-a-ball/master/assets/Screen%20Shot%202017-08-08%20at%2011.48.59%20PM.png)

 **ATTENTION!** THE LIGHTENED OUT TEXT ARE SIDE NOTES TO EXPLAIN WHAT EACH PART IS STEP BY STEP SO YOU HAVE A BETTER UNDERSTANDING OF WHAT'S GOING ON.
-IF YOU HAVE ANY QUESTIONS, ASK THE INSTRUCTOR WHEN YOU CAN.
+IF YOU HAVE ANY QUESTIONS, ASK A INSTRUCTOR WHEN YOU CAN.

 **Next, we're going to add in the Rigidbody component to our script so that we can apply forces to it.
 It'll look like this:**